Haven Life Insurance Review (Quotes Comparison & More)

 Types of Coverage Offered

 Life insurance policies fall into one of two general categories: term or whole.
-Term life policies pay only if the death occurs within a set time frame, usually between 10 and 30 years.
+Term life insurance policies pay only if the death occurs within a set time frame, usually between 10 and 30 years.

 They can also come with two benefit options: fixed and increasing.